Mjz86/c_colon/mcc.md

- the function argument flow specifiers ( like a refrence  but without stable adress on trivial reallocation) the in (akin to const & )  , out (akin to mutable uninitilized& ) and `inout` (akin to mutable& ) prameters are all trivial reallocation and register passed,
+ the function argument flow specifiers ( like a reference  but without stable adress on trivial reallocation) the in (akin to const & )  , out (akin to mutable uninitilized& ) and `inout` (akin to mutable& ) prameters are all trivial reallocation and register passed,

  however because of the ABI nature they will remain valid for the duration of the function call so they are inheritly safe.

- the in val ( no specifier) does a copy or a drop/relocation  on most occasions .
+ the in-val ( no specifier) does a copy or a drop/relocation  on most occasions .

- these are ideal for register usage ,  but they introduce more copying and occasionally the need for refrence counting if dynamic  refrencing is necessary,
+ these are ideal for register usage ,  but they introduce more copying and occasionally the need for reference counting if dynamic  referencing is necessary,

 although this is fast enough so its good enough,  if not , c colon can be used to optimize  it more.